 If you can get some of these embedded, you’ll be on the way to new approaches to at least some of your problems.
 Innovation isn’t the preserve of the megalomaniac few, it can emerge out of process as much as inspiration.
 A company that makes innovation possible is one that is likely to find it.

-At Galway Business School you can learn to deliver innovation through a Certificate in Innovation and New Enterprise Development programme as part of the Springboard scheme.
-Or browse all of the Springboard business courses we have available.
+At Galway Business School you can learn to deliver innovation through a Certificate in Innovation and New Enterprise Development programme as part of our Bachelor of Business (Hons) with International Business.
+Or browse all of the business courses we have available.